theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 but these functions are disappointingly simple and would not make one think that all computable functions can be implemented in the lambda calculus.
 We will come back later to the question how this is possble.

+**Exercise:** Write your own lamda calculus programs and execute them.

 For now, we will go into a different direction.
 We will add features to the basic language until we have enough to compute some reasonably interesting examples.